Making life better for people in poverty

 From support and advice on topics like mental health and financial struggles, to helping people secure employment - we’re here to care for people while they navigate the impact that poverty and hardship can have.

-Since we were founded in summer 2023, we have hosted Christmas parties for over 3,000 children across central Scotland.
+Since we were founded in summer 2023, we have hosted Christmas parties for over 6,000 children across central Scotland.
 Through gifts and donations, we were able to give them a Christmas to remember – with a meal, dancing and games, visit from Santa and a gift to take home.
 We’re already planning our dates for next Christmas.
 It’s just one of the ways we spread joy to those experiencing hardship.They cherish these moments, and it’s our way of ensuring children affected by poverty, don’t miss out on some christmas joy.
+We work with Schools and public organisations to identify and support children in deprived communities.
+But to ensure no child feels singled out, we will invite full classes or year groups so they can experience this fun with all of their friends.

 We’re here for the community